ghiwotkal/Geb_portfolio/README.md

 * In this project, an R package called `bigsnpr` was used to do principal component analysis and GWAS of a real bmi genetic data.
 The package reads a plink (bed/bim/fam) file formats.
 * The bmi data, which was originally given as .ped and .map, was first converted to .bed, .bim and .fam formats using a command line code.

-The first principal component Analysis
+The first 12 principal components

 ![The Principal Component Analysis](https://github.com/ghiwotkal/bigsnprPCA/blob/main/PCAs.PNG)